Christian & Barton attorneys have specialized expertise in legal issues involving electricity, natural gas and water utilities for many years.

-Energy and Water Users - Industrial, Commercial and Governmental
+Energy Users - Industrial, Commercial and Governmental

 Utility Acquisitions and Sales

+For more than a decade, Christian & Barton lawyers have represented a coalition of industrial customers of Virginia-American Water Company in rate cases before the Virginia State Corporation Commission.
 In addition, the firm has advised consumers on issues raised in the creation of a separate non-potable water system for industrial uses.

 Christian & Barton has represented builders, developers, and other property owners and operators before the Virginia State Corporation Commission on utility regulatory matters.
 We have assisted such clients with the interpretation of utility tariffs, regulations, and laws pertaining to a utility’s rights and obligations in the provision of service to new and existing developments.
 Christian & Barton also played a lead role, on behalf of a major builder, in the development of an electric cooperative’s guidelines for the installation of service to planned and existing developments.